IgniteUI/igniteui-xplat-docs/doc/en/components/grids/list.md

 <!-- WebComponents -->

-To get started with the list Web component, first you need to install Ignite UI for Web Components by typing the following command:
+To get started with the `List` web component, first you need to install $ProductName$ by typing the following command:

 ```cmd
 npm install igniteui-webcomponents
 ```